AilingLiu/Recommendation_Model_On_Vehicle_Recall/README.md

 Take-home-test as part of interview process.

 ## Installation
-To run the Jupyter notebooks and python scripts, you will need a standard installtion of Anaconda with Python 3.6.x
+To run the Jupyter notebooks and python scripts, you will need a standard installation of Anaconda with Python 3.6.x

 Additional libraries needed: